Andyinater/AutoGen_IterativeCoding/README.md

 ![Diagram depicting the program phases, including the interactions between user/agents, creation of files, and presentation of files to agents.](/flow.png)

 ## Planning Phase
-The Planning Phase consists of a chat between the human user (Manager) and an AI Planner assistant (Planner).
+The planning phase consists of a conversation between the human user (**Manager**) and an AI planner assistant (**Planner**).
 The Manager is first prompted:

->What python creation would you like?
+>What Python creation would you like?
 Type below:

-Here the Manager can request the python app they would like:
+Here the Manager can request the Python app they would like:

 >Make me a python app that displays the current time on an analog clock face.

-The Planner will then create a list of functional requirements that define a successful completion of the task.
+The Planner will then create a list of functional requirements that define the successful completion of the task.
 If the Manager deems the plan sufficient, they can direct the plan to be saved.
 The plan will be saved in the working directory.

-This concludes the Planning Phase.
+This concludes the planning phase.

 ## Iteration Phase
-The Iteration Phase consists of individual chats between the Manager and either the Coder or the Reviewer.
+The iteration phase consists of individual conversations between the Manager and one of two agents: the **Coder** or the **Reviewer**.

 ### Iteration 0
-If coming directly from the Planning Phase, the Iteration Phase will begin with the Coder producing the first attempt at satisfying the plan.
+If coming directly from the planning phase, the iteration phase will begin with the Coder producing the first attempt at satisfying the plan.

-The Coder's output will be recorded to a python script file in the working directory, starting at `script_v1.py`.
+The Coder's output will be recorded to a Python script file in the working directory, starting at `script_v1.py`.

 The Reviewer will then be presented with the plan and the content of the most recent script, and is asked to evaluate the code and produce a list of criticisms/comments to be used to guide the next iteration.